Skip to main content

 Veterans

-Most veterans will receive their care through the nation’s Veterans Administration (VA) program.
+Most veterans will receive their care through the nation’s Veterans Affairs (VA) program.
 VA plans meet the health mandate so veterans who receive their care through the VA will not be penalized.
 Veterans are free to cancel their VA coverage and apply for a plan through the marketplace.
 Just be aware that it may increase some costs and it could affect one’s ability to enroll in VA plans later.

 Veterans who are not eligible for VA benefits must apply for and receive a health policy through the marketplace and/or Medicaid/Medicare in states that penalize for not carrying coverage.